arielpontes/basket/README.md

 ## Spinning up the app

-In order to spin up the API, just run:
+Create a `.env` file based on the example:

+    cp .env.example .env

+Add your RapidAPI key and your preferred values for PostgreSLQ and then just run:

     docker compose up -d